-Death toll from Utah-Arizona border flooding rises to 20
+Death toll from Utah-Arizona border flooding rises

 Zion National Park, Utah — Some in the group of seven hikers were new to climbing and swimming through narrow canyons when fast-moving floodwaters trapped them in a popular sandstone gorge in southern Utah’s Zion National Park.